AmingAndrei/violence.website/content/locations/realspace/monoliths.md

 [[index|...]]/[[locations]]/monoliths.md

-Monoliths are metaphysical constructs that function as primary conduits between REALSPACE and BLACKSPACE, exhibiting pronounced dimensional, spatial, and ontological anomalies.
+Monoliths are metaphysical constructs that function as primary conduits between REALSPACE and BLACKSPACE.

 Structure